Project Portfolio Management – 5 Benefits and 5 Common Mistakes

 It is a common practice in many companies, whether start-ups or larger corporations, to directly start with budgeting and funding.
 The projects scoring higher on the priority list are picked off based on the budget until the funds have been completely exhausted.
 The remaining projects are simply postponed or backlogged.

-When prioritizing projects, it is important to understand the individual needs of different business units and then create strategies that are helpful in achieving broader business goals.
+When prioritizing projects, it is essential to understand the unique needs of different business units, secure participant agreement, and then develop strategies that support achieving broader business goals.

 2. Not breaking down large projects into smaller pieces